Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their investment approach.
-The ANZ Investments OneAnswer New Zealand Fixed Interest Fund holds bonds directly — its disclosed top holding is NZ Government Stock 15/05/2035 4.50% at 5.93% of the portfolio, suggesting a diversified direct-bond mandate.
-The SBS Wealth New Zealand Bond Portfolio is effectively a fund-of-one: 95.82% of assets sit in the Harbour NZ Core Fixed Interest Fund, with the remainder in an ANZ Bank cash deposit and a minor debtors line.
-Investors in the SBS fund are therefore taking on an additional layer of manager and fee structure via Harbour, which the QFU data does not separately itemise.
+The most material structural difference between these two funds is how they achieve their fixed interest exposure.
+The ANZ Investments OneAnswer New Zealand Fixed Interest Fund holds bonds directly, with its top five positions all being NZ Government securities ranging from 4.0% to 5.9% of the portfolio individually.
+The SBS Wealth New Zealand Bond Portfolio, by contrast, is essentially a single-fund wrapper: 95.82% of its assets sit in the Harbour NZ Core Fixed Interest Fund, with the remainder in an ANZ Bank cash deposit and a minor debtors line.
+This means SBS Wealth investors bear an additional layer of underlying fund management, and the transparency of individual bond-level holdings is not visible in the QFU snapshot.

 What's different at a glance